3dct/open_iA-superbuild/README.md

   - Or rename the folder directly after cloning, i.e., after step 3, do:
     `$ mv open_iA-superbuild my_open_iA`

-- If you want to put the build environment for open_iA somewhere else as where you checked out the superbuild, or if you want to keep the root folder of the superbuild clear (i.e. if you want to do a so-called out-of-source build), you can also call CMake from another folder; the relative path given as parameter just has to reference the superbuild directory.
+- If you want to put the build environment for open\_iA somewhere else as where you checked out the superbuild, or if you want to keep the root folder of the superbuild clear (i.e. if you want to do a so-called out-of-source build), you can also call CMake from another folder; the relative path given as parameter just has to reference the superbuild directory.

   For example:
-  If you checked out this repository to /home/youruser/open_iA-superbuild, and want to create the build environment, in /home/youruser/open_iA_Env, then, instead of step 5 above, execute:
+  If you checked out this repository to `/home/youruser/open_iA-superbuild`, and want to create the build environment, in `/home/youruser/open_iA_Env`, then, instead of step 5 above, execute:
   ```
   $ mkdir /home/youruser/open_iA_Env
   $ cd /home/youruser/open_iA_Env
   $ cmake /home/youruser/open_iA-superbuild
   ```
-- You can change the build tool by modifying the CMakeLists.txt in the open_iA-superbuild folder after step 3.
+- You can change the build tool by modifying the CMakeLists.txt in the `open_iA-superbuild` folder after step 3.
   Search for the line `SET (CMAKE_GENERATOR "Unix Makefiles")` and change it to e.g. `SET (CMAKE_GENERATOR "ninja")`.
   Note that you probably need to execute the cmake command twice before this change will be used everywhere!